HigherOrderCO/Bend/docs/lazy-definitions.md

 # Making recursive definitions lazy

 The HVM-Core is an eager runtime, for both CPU and parallel GPU implementations.
+Recursive terms will unroll indefinitely.

 Because of that, is recommended to use [supercombinator](https://en.wikipedia.org/wiki/Supercombinator) formulation to make terms be unrolled lazily, preventing infinite expansion in recursive function bodies.